 It is vital to regularly inspect plants for signs of pests such as spider mites or diseases such as mildew.
 Early prevention can save a crop.

-Some varieties of cannabis have a higher yield potential than others.
-Researching and choosing strains known for high yields can be beneficial.
+Some cannabis strains have a higher yield potential than others.
+Researching and choosing strains known for their high yields can be beneficial.

 Cannabis is a photoperiodic plant, which means that its flowering cycle is influenced by light.
 Indoors, the grower has total control over this aspect.

-To induce flowering, it is necessary to adjust the lights so that the plant receives 12 hours of uninterrupted light and 12 hours of uninterrupted darkness.
-This change simulates autumn conditions, when the days become shorter.
+To induce flowering, you should adjust the lights so that the plant receives 12 hours of uninterrupted light and 12 hours of darkness.
+This change simulates fall conditions, when the days are shorter.

 Control temperature and humidity